 Through presentations and discussions, held both on and off campus, Grand Forum provides a broad spectrum of stimulating programs in a setting that encourages lively discussion.
 An interest in learning is an essential part of membership.

-The Office of Continuing Education sponsors select training and professional development activities to serve business and professional communities in West Michigan.
-Contract and custom training opportunities are available and can be offered on the site of the organization while public programs are offered at our regional campus or site locations.
+The Center for Adult and Continuing Studies sponsors select training and professional development activities to serve business and professional communities in West Michigan.
+Contract and custom training opportunities are available and can be offered on the site of the organization.
 Seminars and workshops are also available online.
 These programs are not for academic credit and are offered to meet professional and personal development needs of individuals, corporations, and organizations.
 For more information, please call (616) 331-7180 or visit www.gvsu.edu/learn/professional/.

 Professional Development Partnership Program (PDP)

-Coordinated through the Office of Continuing Education, the PDP creates and maintains partnerships with schools, agencies, and businesses throughout the state of Michigan.
+Coordinated through the Center for Adult and Continuing Studies, the PDP creates and maintains partnerships with schools, agencies, and businesses throughout the state of Michigan.
 PDP offers the opportunity to receive graduate academic credit and State Board CEUs for educators and is a provider of continuing education for social workers through the Michigan Social Work Continuing Education Collaborative.
-For more information, please contact (616) 331-6522 or visit www.gvsu.edu/learn/pdp/.
+For more information, please contact (616) 331-6522 or visit www.gvsu.edu/learn/professional/.

 Design, Optimization, Evaluation, and Redesign (DOER) Center